Through Sunday, March 7

 Figge Art Museum, 225 West Second Street, Davenport IA

-Natural depictions of American subjects will soon be on glorious display at the Figge Art Museum, as the Davenport venue showcases noted 20th-century artists and their timeless works in New American Scene: Recent Acquisitions to the Figge Collection, the latest Gildehaus Gallery exhibition on view from October 10 through March 7.
+Natural depictions of American subjects will soon be on glorious display at the Figge Art Museum, as the Davenport venue showcases noted 20th-century artists and their timeless works in New American Scene: Recent Acquisitions to the Figge Collection, the latest Gildehaus Gallery exhibition on view through March 7.

 American Scene painting is a naturalist style of paintings and art particularly popular during the first half of the 20th century.
 The artists of the movement depicted scenes of typical American life and landscape, painted in a naturalistic, descriptive style.
 “American Scene” is an umbrella term for the rural American Regionalism and the urban and politically-oriented Social Realism, but its specific boundaries remain ambiguous.
 After World War I many United States artists rejected the modern trends stemming from the Armory Show.
 Instead, they chose to adopt academic realism in depicting urban and rural scenes.
 Much of the American scene painting conveys a nationalism and romanticism of everyday American life.